Milwaukee Area Technical College

 Answer: Students may apply for graduation at any of the following four campus locations:

-- Downtown Milwaukee Campus: Students may apply at the Welcome Center located on the first floor of the Student Center in the S Building
+- Downtown Milwaukee Campus: Students may apply at the Cashier Office located on the first floor of the Student Center in the S Building

 - Mequon, Oak Creek and West Allis Campuses: Students may apply at the Student Services Office